What Investors Care About?

 Everyone in the organisation needs to have sight of the key objectives (OKRs or SMART metrics of success) that the business is aiming to achieve at a high level so that they can define and align their own metrics of success to drive these corporate objectives.

-A company that has captured initial investment through a clearly defined business plan will move quickly to focus on the execution of this plan – hiring engineers, marketers and sales personnel.
-As time progresses and they learn more about their target market they may change their initial corporate strategy and re-evaluate their initial hypotheses of what the customer needs.
-Somewhere along the line their “internal” value proposition changes but often this is not captured or re-communicated clearly to everyone in the organization.
+A company that has captured initial investment through a clearly defined business plan and product strategy will move quickly to focus on the execution of this plan – hiring engineers, marketers and sales personnel.
+Keeping these resources aligned to deliver on the promises made to investors is now crucial!

 - Create an aligned and collaborative organization that shares a common understanding of how the business will create value

 - Ensure the organization remains focused on corporate strategic objectives

 - Maximize ROI for corporate resources and ensure all resources are delivering effectively